Skip to content

 Day 15 Location: Cusco

-Route 1 Inca Trail This is the final and most spectacular leg of the trek to Machu Picchu – one of the famed Wonders of the World.
-The day starts before dawn, with breakfast at 4 am.
+Route 1 Inca Trail: This is the final and most spectacular leg of the trek to Machu Picchu – one of the New Wonders of the World.
+It’s an early start, with breakfast at 4 am.
 Say farewell to the porters as they descend to the train station and begin hiking.
 Once the final checkpoint opens at 5 am, you’ll begin the final 2.5-hour trek to Intipunku (the Sun Gate).
-Weather permitting, you’ll enjoy unforgettable views over the ‘Lost City of the Incas’ as you enter Machu Picchu through the Sun Gate.
-Route 2 and 3 Machu Picchu to Cusco Take an early bus up to Machu Picchu at 6:00 am.
-The city was built around 1440 AD as a country retreat for the Incan nobility, but there’s evidence that the land had been a sacred Incan site for much longer.
+Weather permitting, you’ll be treated to views over the Lost City of the Incas as you enter through the Sun Gate.
+Route 2 and 3 Machu Picchu to Cusco: Take an early bus up to Machu Picchu at 6 am.
+The city was built around 1440 AD as a country retreat for the Inca nobility, but there’s evidence that the land had been a sacred Inca site for much longer.
 Take a guided tour around the ruins of temples, palaces and living quarters.
 This is a day to remember!
-For all travellers, after taking advantage of the seemingly endless photo opportunities, it's time to catch the bus to Aguas Calientes, where you’ll stop for lunch together.
+The whole group will then catch the bus to Aguas Calientes to stop for lunch.
 From here, take a scenic train ride to Ollantaytambo, then drive back to Cusco, arriving in the evening.

 Day 16 Location: Cusco